Monday, March 20, 2023

 3. Corrects posture

 By adding weights to a yoga practice, you are stimulating the muscles by increasing their time under tension.
-This combination builds lean muscles and tones the body strengthens the bones, and improves posture.
+This combination builds lean muscles and tones the body, strengthens the bones and improves posture.

 A consistent weightlifting routine can cause tight muscles that may reduce your range of motion and leave you feeling sore.
-These side effects of weightlifting can be avoided with consistent yoga practice.
+These side effects of weightlifting can be avoided with a consistent yoga practice.
 Chest and shoulder opening postures combined with core strengthening poses and exercises in yoga are key to improving posture.

 4. Reduces risk of injury